GAME 1: FLORIDA ATLANTIC at NEBRASKA

 Rankings: Coaches-NR; AP-NR

-Nebraska: Bo Pelini (Ohio State, ‘90) owns a 53-21 record (.716) in his sixth season.
-Pelini has guided NU to nine or more wins in each of his first five seasons as head coach, joining Bob Devaney and Tom Osborne in accomplishing that feat at Nebraska.
-With Nebraska’s win over Wyoming in the season opener, Pelini became the fifth coach in NU history to win 50 games on the NU sideline, joining Dana Bible, Bob Devaney, Tom Osborne and Frank Solich.
+Nebraska: Bo Pelini (Ohio State, ‘90) owns a 58-24 record (.707) in his seventh season as Nebraska head coach.
+Pelini has guided NU to nine or more wins in each of his first six seasons as head coach, joining Bob Devaney and Tom Osborne in accomplishing that feat at Nebraska.
+Pelini joins Alabama’s Nick Saban as the only head coaches in the nation to win nine or more games each of the past six seasons.

 - Nebraska has won five national championships (1970, 1971, 1994, 1995, 1997).